What is Positioning? A Complete Guide to Building Your Brand’s Identity

 • Talk to your audience before you craft your message.
 Use surveys, interviews, or even customer feedback to figure out their biggest challenges.

-• Adjust your positioning so it focuses on solving their specific problems.
+• Adjust your positioning to focus on solving their specific problems.

 2. Inconsistent Messaging Across Channels

 Mixed messages confuse your audience.
-If your website says one thing, but your sales team says another, you lose trust.
+If your website claims one value proposition while your sales team emphasizes another, your prospective customers will become confused and skeptical.

 When you sound like everyone else, you disappear into the noise.
 Customers need to know why they should pick you.